 |Installation||Some customization and personalization may be required to set color preferences, or to tie into a smart home hub, however professional installation should not be required.|

 A variety of smart doorbells have been designed to assist the hearing impaired.
 Some integrate with smartphone apps and can alert a hearing-impaired individual when someone is at the door by causing the phone to vibrate or blink an alert light.

-Taking the concept one step further, a camera doorbell allows an individual to see who is on the other side of the door by sending a camera feed to a smart phone.
+Taking the concept one step further, a camera doorbell allows an individual to see who is on the other side of the door by sending a camera feed to a smartphone.
 Through an interconnected speaker system, the homeowner can also speak to the guest.
-In the case of seniors with hearing loss or mobility issues, this allows them to ask their guest to wait while they make their way to the door.
+In the case of seniors with hearing loss or mobility issues, this allows them to ask their guests to wait while they make their way to the door.